DevonGifford/my_JavaScript/README.md

 * JavaScript Projects
 * Advanced JavaScript course

-## note
+### note

-This repo is for the purposes of collecting all of the Vanilla JavaScript projects and exercises I have worked on.
+This repo is for the purposes of showcasing the smaller projects as well as collecting all of the exercises I have worked on while completeing the ZTM fullstack career path.

-## futher ...
+(insert link here)

+### List of all topics and skills